-If you are looking for other tour options, check out these ones here.
+Click here for information and to book a hop on hop off tour for your family.
+If you are looking for other tour options, have a browse of these ones here.

 The Castillo de San Marcos is a National Monument located on the shore of Matanzas Bay in downtown St. Augustine.
 The Red Train stops at the Castillo, making it a great opportunity to see the fully intact fort.
 You may even see a reenactment of cannon fire and pirate ships in the bay if you arrive in the afternoon!

 Piracy is a part of St. Augustine’s history.
 The Castillo was built to help ward off pirates, and many locals could tell you all about it.
 Right across the street from the Castillo you will find the Pirate and Treasure Museum.
 The museum offers an exciting place to learn more about pirates as a family.
 I suggest stopping in and looking at all the artifacts.
 The kids may even meet a pirate in person!

 Weather in St. Augustine Florida: When to Visit

 The weather in St. Augustine is usually warm and swimsuit-wearing-weather.
 From March through November the temperatures are warm to hot and on the humid side.
 If you visit during December, January or February be sure to bring a light jacket for the cooler days.
 Yet, you will still find many days to let the kids play at the beach and to put on a t-shirt.

 While planning what to pack for the weather, ensure you include these travel essentials for kids.

 January 67F / 46F